Leonard H. Eicholtz

 Leonard Henry Eicholtz (April 23, 1827 – January 3, 1911) was a leading 19th-century American railroad engineer and civil engineer.

 Early life and career

-Eicholtz was born in the city of Lancaster, Pennsylvania, April 23, 1827, being the oldest son of Henry and Elizabeth Eicholtz.
-The family was of German origin, his great grandfather, Jacob Eicholtz, leaving the Palatinate, Germany, and coming to Pennsylvania, where he settled in Lancaster county, in 1733.
+Eicholtz was born in the city of Lancaster, Pennsylvania, on April 23, 1827, being the oldest son of Henry and Elizabeth Eicholtz.
+The family was of German origin, his great grandfather, Jacob Eicholtz, left the Palatinate, Germany, and coming to Pennsylvania, where he settled in Lancaster county, in 1733.
 Eicholtz studied civil engineering at the Moravian Academy at Lititz, Lancaster county, Pennsylvania.

 Pennsylvania railroad

 In 1852, Eicholtz joined the corps of engineers working on the railroad until 1854 when he started working on the Philadelphia and Erie Railroad.
 Eicholtz remained on the project until the railroad experience financial problems due to the Panic of 1857.
 Eicholtz left the railroad at that time only to return in 1858.

 Interoceanic Railway Company

-In 1857, he went to Honduras, Central America to work with John C. Trautwine of Philadelphia who was chief engineer of a party surveying a line from the Atlantic to the Pacific Ocean for the Honduras Interoceanic Railway.
+In 1857, he went to Honduras to work with John C. Trautwine of Philadelphia who was chief engineer of a party surveying a line from the Atlantic to the Pacific Ocean for the Honduras Interoceanic Railway.